m4ttsch/omscs-notes-notes/operating-systems/datacenter-technologies.md

 At the lowest level, clouds can provide infrastructure instances, like compute instances that consist of the CPUs with accompanying memory, storage and network infrastructure.
 Amazon EC2 is a such a model of this **Infrastructure as a Service** (IaaS).

-These types of clouds still don’t provide access to the physical resources directly, rather only the virtualized resources.
+These types of clouds still don't provide access to the physical resources directly, rather only the virtualized resources.
 It is often the case that you are sharing the physical resources with other tenants.
 That being said, Amazon does provide high-performance instances that are single tenant.

 ## Requirements for the Cloud
 Clouds must provide **fungible** resources.
 This means that the resources can easily be repurposed to support different customers with different types of requirements.
 Without fungibility, the economic opportunity for cloud providers disappears.